University of Nottingham Students' Union: Student-Run Services

 Previous Student Run Services have existed including Week One which put on events in freshers week to welcome new students but was abolished in 2014/2015 after Week One Reps had been found encouraging the chanting of violent necrophilia and sexism.
 The non-SRS replacement Welcome Program was subsequently established to undertake a similar role to Week One with greater oversight to prevent any repetition of such incidents.

 Societies & Volunteering

 The University of Nottingham Students' Union has one of the largest ranges of student societies and volunteering opportunities in the UK.
 There are over 200 societies that cover a wide range of interests from bell-ringing to chess to gliding.
-There are also extensive local and international volunteering opportunities at the Students' Union, notably the InterVol project which works in Uganda on health and sanitation, Golden Futures which works to support children in Cambodia as well as local initiatives to support the British Red Cross and Oxfam.
+There are also extensive local and international volunteering opportunities at the Students' Union, notably the InterVol student-led community volunteering initiative, as well as societies that support the British Red Cross and Oxfam.

 Sports

 There are over 70 sporting clubs affiliated to the Students' Union.
 As well as the Sports Clubs, the Union also runs one of the largest intramural sporting programmes in the country with hundreds of teams competing each week in a variety of sports including rugby, football (5-a-side and 11-a-side), hockey, basketball, ten pin bowling and volleyball.
 The winners of each sport then compete in an annual intramural varsity match against Loughborough University.